So, what's the problem

 What is this project doing?

-CABI has been funded through a consortium of sponsors in Hawaii and New Zealand to look for a biological control for Hedychium gardnerianum since 2008.
+Since 2008, CABI has been funded by a consortium of sponsors from Hawaii and New Zealand to find a biological control for the most invasive of the Hedychium complex, Hedychium gardnerianu.

-We also want to and complete the inventory of species on Hedychium hosts from the eastern Himalayas.
+We also want to complete the inventory of species on Hedychium hosts from the eastern Himalayas.

-In order to conduct the research, collaborations with Indian institutes are essential.
+In order to implement this research, collaborations with Indian institutes are essential.
 CABI has ongoing collaborations with the Indian Council of Agricultural Research (ICAR) through NBAIR (National Bureau of Agricultural and Insect Resources), Sikkim Government’s Department of Forest, Environment and Wildlife Management (DFEWM) and Sikkim University (through funding a PhD student).
-These links in country are crucial to progress the science and field research as well as negotiate the national legislation requirements and facilitate exporting insect agents to the UK and, ultimately, to New Zealand and Hawaii if they prove specific enough.
+These in-country links are crucial to progress the science and field research, to negotiate the national legislation requirements and to facilitate the export of insect agents to the UK, and, ultimately, to New Zealand and Hawaii if they prove specific enough.

-The project began in 2008 with a feasibility study and exploratory surveys across North East India which has been continued year-on-year thanks to a consortium of stakeholder funders from the US and New Zealand.
+The project began in 2008 with a feasibility study and exploratory surveys across North East India.
+Funding has been ongoing year-on-year thanks to stakeholders from New Zealand and the USA.

-Export of natural enemies was approved in 2011 and since then, surveys in the Himalayan foothills (state of Sikkim) have been carried out every year to collect and prioritize natural enemies associated with invasive Hedychium species.
+Export of natural enemies from India was approved in 2011/12 and since then, surveys in the Himalayan foothills (state of Sikkim) have been carried out every year to collect and prioritise natural enemies associated with invasive Hedychium species.
+In 2016 and 2017, a hiatus in export precluded any progress in the UK, although some research was undertaken in India.

 Ecologist/ Entomologist - Higher Scientific Officer